ladjs/frisbee/README.md

 ### Debugging

-If you want to debug request and responses, we recommend to use [xhook][].
+Out of the box you can run your application with `DEBUG=frisbee node app.js` to output debug logging with Frisbee, but if you want to further debug request and responses, we recommend to use [xhook][].

 We also **highly recommend** to [use CabinJS as your Node.js and JavaScript logging utility][cabin] (see [Automatic Request Logging](https://cabinjs.com/#/?id=automatic-request-logging) for complete examples).